emovis Wins IBTTA's 2018 Toll Excellence Award

 Present in the U.S. for over 40 years, emovis was among the first to introduce electronic tolling on the Golden Gate Bridge in the 90's.
 The company has always been at the forefront of innovative user-fee models.
 The company in actively involved in trialling Road User Charge and Mileage Based User Fee in the United States.

-In 2017, emovis was awarded the Washington Road User Charge pilot project) and in July 2018, it successfully delivered the U.S. first Truck Tolling Back Office to Rhodes Island Department of Transportation (RIDOT).
+In 2017, emovis was awarded the Washington Road User Charge pilot project (www.waroadusagecharge.org (http://www.waroadusagecharge.org/)) and in July 2018, it successfully delivered the U.S. first Truck Tolling Back Office to Rhodes Island Department of Transportation (RIDOT).

 Benoît ROSSI | Director Corporate Communication